 On October 1, 2013 Thomas Cook unveiled its ‘Sunny Heart’ rebranding and in December that year, the airline welcomed the first of its new A321s, resplendent in its new livery and appropriately named ‘Sunny Heart’.

 The airline also introduced a brand new Cabin Crew uniform in March 2017 for all employees of the Thomas Cook Group of airlines including Thomas Cook UK, Condor in Germany and Thomas Cook Scandinavia and Belgium, created by Bacher Work Wear.

-The new uniform meant that cabin crew from Belfast to Brussels, Billund to Berlin looked uniformly identical and stylish across the group of airlines.
-The uniform also made it on to our ‘Style In The Aisles Top Ten Uniforms 2017’.
+The new uniform meant that cabin crew from Belfast to Brussels, Billund to Berlin looked identical and stylish across the group of airlines.
+The outfit also made it on to our ‘Style In The Aisles Top Ten Uniforms 2017’.

 Speaking about the new outfit, the airlines crew commented “I love my uniform, since it’s party of my profession and follows a long tradition of aviation apparel.
 The uniform is very classy through the royal blue, in combination with the golden stripes and represents me in a very elegant way.
 Having been unshaped and bulky for decades, nowadays my uniform has a feminine cut, especially the single breasted suits.
 Wearing it gives me a good feeling and makes me proud every single day”.

 To improve the customer experience onboard, the airline went on to invest £100 million in refurbishing and upgrading its cabin interiors and in Summer 2015 launched its brand new premium product across its fleet of Airbus A330 aircraft.